Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

 \subsection{The Schwarzschild fluid star}

 Let us now consider the case of the Schwarzschild fluid star.
-This solution of Einstein's field equations consists of an interior solution with a constant density perfect fluid matched to an exterior vacuum Schwarzschild solution.
-The Schwarzschild fluid star is another example of an LRS-II spacetime, as $\xi=\Omega=0$.
-Furthermore, this spacetime is static, and thus $\theta=\Sigma=Q=\bar Q=0$.
+This solution of Einstein's field equations consists of an interior solution with a constant density perfect fluid \cite{schwarzschildstar} matched to an exterior vacuum Schwarzschild solution.

 The line elements for the interior and exterior spacetimes are given respectively in the usual spherical coordinates by